mariuszmspace/my-links/README.md

 * [HTTPS Everywhere](https://www.eff.org/https-everywhere) - Uses client-side tricks to force misconfigured sites to use HTTPS all the time, by the EFF (donate) -- `Firefox` `Chrome`
 * [Huginn](https://github.com/cantino/huginn) - Build agents that perform automated tasks/workflows for you online or locally, like IFTTT -- `Ruby`
 * [inxi](https://github.com/smxi/inxi) - "a full featured system information script" (hardware info, etc) -- `shell`
-* [IPTV](https://github.com/iptv-org/iptv) - Collection of 8000+ publicly available IPTV channels from all over the world -- `collection`
+* [IPTV](https://github.com/iptv-org/iptv) - Collection of 8000+ publicly available IPTV channels from all over the world -- screw off Bundesliga -- `collection`
 * [Library Extension](https://www.libraryextension.com/) - Browser extension that shows you which Amazon books are available free at your local libraries, please donate -- `closed source`
 * [Locast](https://www.locast.org/) - Watch your local broadcast TV for free on any device, USA geo-locked, **please donate** -- `all platforms!`
 * [Mail Tester](https://www.mail-tester.com/) - Test the spammyness of your e-mails -- `in-browser`